Raspberry Pi

 sudo reboot

-If you want to install Kubernetes (in my case, K3S), you should enable cgroup.
+If you want to install Kubernetes (in my case, K3S), you should enable cgroups.
 Do the following:

 • Edit /boot/firmware/cmdline.txt file: